 It seems relatively simple, yet it’s easy to overlook kindness in the hustle and bustle of hospitality.
 Working in the hospitality industry requires patience and grace.
 This approach applies to both customers and employees.
 Taking just a few moments to show some kindness to your staff goes a long way in boosting and maintaining morale.

-One of the most significant changes when the pandemic hit was a shift to working from home.
-Millions of people traded their desks and co-workers for makeshift offices and families.
-However, shifting to remote work does not work for all industries.
-It’s difficult for hospitality staff particularly to work remotely, even if their role is flexible.
+One of the most significant changes over previous years has been the shift to working from home.
+Millions of people have traded their desks and co-workers for makeshift offices and families, with no desire to go back to the way things were.
+A recent study found that 68% of Americans would prefer to be remote.
+However, remote work is different for all industries.
+It’s difficult for hospitality staff to work remotely, even if their role is flexible.

-So what can HR in the hospitality industry do to help their employees work remotely and be productive?
-Here are some tips to help your employees be successful at remote working:
+So what can HR in the hospitality industry do to enable employees to work remotely and be productive?
+Here are some tips to help you successfully offer remote work:

-When you’re not face-to-face with hospitality staff, communicate, communicate, and communicate some more.
+When you’re not face-to-face with hospitality staff, communicate and communicate some more.
 This approach is essential to ensure you stay in touch with what and how your employees are doing.
-Instant communication tools like Slack and Google Meet are a great way to communicate with remote hospitality workers effectively without bombarding their inboxes.
-They even offer video options so you can still get some quality facetime.
+Instant communication tools like Slack, Loom, and Google Meet are great ways to communicate effectively with remote hospitality workers without bombarding their inboxes.
+They even offer video options, so you can still get quality facetime.

-It may even be beneficial to schedule quick check-in calls each day or week to make sure no one is struggling.
+It may even be beneficial to schedule quick check-in calls each day or week to ensure no one is struggling.
 If someone is not adjusting well, work together on a plan to help things run more smoothly.

 How APS Can Help You Overcome HR Issues in the Hospitality Industry